-Audit (AU) - A course audited does not provide a grade or credit hours
+Audit (AU) - A course audited does not provide a grade or credit hours.

 Repeat - Undergraduate Students: Courses in which a student has received a grade of "D" or "F" may be repeated.
 The latest repeat grade in such cases will be the grade of record.
-Courses with a grade of "C" or above may not be repeated.
+Courses with a grade of "C" or above may not be repeated, unless a grade of B or higher is required by the major.
 All courses will have a repeat limit 3 times.
 If a course is failed three times, a fourth attempt will not be permitted without the permission of the Vice President of Academic Affairs.
-Graduate Students: Graduate students are allowed to repeat a maximum of two different courses in order to raise grades of "C" and one course in order to raise a grade of "F." In no case will a student be allowed to repeat a course twice.
+Graduate Students: Graduate students are allowed to repeat a maximum of two different courses in order to raise grades of "C" or one course in order to raise a grade of "F." In no case will a student be allowed to repeat a course twice.
 Transcripts will reflect assignment of both grades; however, the grade for the first attempt will have the letter "R" next to it.
 Only the second attempt grade is used when computing the grade point average.